 What research and standards suggest

 For beginners ages 5 to 9, 30 minutes is a popular starting point.
 It keeps weekly cost manageable and supports progress with consistent practice.
-Average cost of 30 minute piano lessons for kids is usually the lowest per session and lets families add time later.
+Average cost of 30 minute piano lessons for kids is usually the lowest per session and lets families add time later.45 minutes

 Many children thrive with 45 minutes once they are reading notes, juggling multiple pieces, and working on technique.
-Price per minute often improves at this tier, even though the session fee is higher than 30 minutes.
+Price per minute often improves at this tier, even though the session fee is higher than 30 minutes.60 minutes

 Private lessons